bespoken/virtual-device-sdk/docs/test_scripts.md

 homophones.okay=ok,OK
 ```

-And when writing testings, use the value "okay" - it will automatically then accept "ok" and "OK" if that is what comes back from the virtual device.
+And when writing tests, use the value "okay" - it will automatically then accept "ok" and "OK" if that is what comes back from the virtual device.

 ## Test File Structure
 Tests go into files with a suffix ".yml".
 One or many tests can be contained in each test.